 Why Trust GearLab

 Our lead tester, Bradley Nichols, has had a lifelong passion for food and cookery.
-Naturally curious, Brad's tendency to research everything that crosses his mind has made him both a boon on trivia night and the go-to member of his circle of friends and family for all cooking and buying advice.
+Brad's natural curiosity makes him both a boon on trivia night and the go-to member of his circle of friends and family for all cooking and buying advice.
 He spends hours in the kitchen trying new recipes from a myriad of cultures, from whipping up carnitas for tacos and making bagels from scratch to grilling okonomiyaki, rolling his own pasta, and baking the best darn chocolate chip cookies his family swears they have ever tasted.
 Brad has spent years demanding a lot from his cookware and used his knowledge and passion to put every one of these knives through rigorous side-by-side testing.
 He also hosted numerous meals and cooking parties to get feedback and input on these chef's knives from as many people as possible, to learn what works for large and small hands, novice chefs, and those with varying cutting styles.

 We sliced more tomatoes during our testing than most people will in a whole year.